aopecho/appdev-chapters/help-us-help-you.md

     - Type out the error message yourself — it'll force you to read it, which too often doesn't happen.
   1. Unusual circumstances that make your question different from similar questions that have already been posted.

+## Be humble

+Rather than "this stupid thing isn't doing the right thing!" "this doesn't make sense!" think "I've been unable so far to instruct Ruby to do what I want it to do".

+It is good to question everything, in terms of "why is this working? what would happen if I changed x to y, would it still work?"

+"It's not working" => "Something is going wrong with my code somewhere"

 ## Bug bounty

+Before throwing up your hands and posting "the tests aren't working", spend a little more time:

+ - Compare your app with the target or expected output in the README and make sure they're _exactly_ the same, including spelling, capitalization, and punctuation.
+ - Read the test failure message and try to glean as much helpful information as possible.
+ - Click on the "Examine Test" button to read the actual Ruby of the test.
+This will allow you to infer what inputs are being tested, and what outputs are expected.
+Try your code with the exact same inputs, and verify that the wrong output is being generated.
+Then, debug from there.

 ## Snapshots